 3. Lambert

 Lamber cherry is named after Joseph Hamilton Lambert – an American orchardist and pioneer who cultivated this type in 1848.
-These cherries have an attractive heart-shaped appearance in bright-to-dark red color.
-And their taste is sweet and richly flavored.
+These cherries have an attractive heart-shaped appearance in bright-to-dark red color and a sweet, rich flavor.

 This variety also comes in a larger shape with a relatively small pit.
 On the other hand, the crispiness and juiciness of Lambert cherries are ideal to consume right off the trees.
-It is also a great part of your baked food as it can retain its texture after cooking.
+They can retain their texture after cooking, so feel free to use them in making baked goods.

-For your more information, in 1916, Lambert cherries were claimed as the “finest” cherry in the USA.
-And today, you can easily find this type in the Pacific Northwest, North America, especially in Oregon.
+For more information, in 1916, Lambert cherries were claimed as the “finest” cherry in the USA.
+Today, you can easily find this type in the Pacific Northwest, North America, especially in Oregon.

 Origin: Oregon (1848)